What is Exception Report: A Comprehensive Guide

 Why Are Exception Reports Important?

-Exception reports play a vital role in ensuring that things run smoothly.
+It plays a vital role in ensuring that things run smoothly.
 They allow businesses to act quickly when something is off.
-For example, if a store notices a large number of returns one day, an exception report would flag this, alerting the manager to check if there’s a problem with the products.
+For example, if a store notices a large number of returns one day, an it would flag this, alerting the manager to check if there’s a problem with the products.

 Benefits of Exception Reports: